morbidslinky/FileMonolith/README.md

 # File Monolith

-File Monolith is a set of file management tools for Metal Gear Solid V. The goal of these tools is to improve accessibility for MGSV modding.
+File Monolith is a set of .NET 8 WinForms file management tools for Metal Gear Solid V. The goal of these tools is to improve accessibility for MGSV modding.

 ## Tools Overview